 The Cherokee County Community Foundation was established in 1994 to increase the charitable giving resources in Cherokee County.
 From its first contribution of $100,000 from the Fullerton Foundation and matching $100,000 from the Timken Foundation, the Cherokee County Community Foundation has grown into a philanthropic organization managing 25 funds with total charitable assets of $4.1 million by the end of 2013.
 The Cherokee County Community Foundation is an affiliate of Foundation For The Carolinas.

 The Foundation strives to educate the people of Cherokee County about the functionality of a community foundation and how the organization benefits the entire county through the charitable actions of donors and volunteers.
-The activities of the Cherokee County Community Foundation include building a general endowment (the earnings of which provide program grants for nonprofits within the county), building an operating fund, helping nonprofit organizations build endowments and assisting individual donors in establishing their own charitable giving programs.
+The activities of the Cherokee County Community Foundation include building a general endowment (the earnings of which provide program grants for nonprofits within the county), helping nonprofit organizations build endowments and assisting individual donors in establishing their own charitable giving programs.